dbos-inc/dbos-demo-apps/typescript/nextjs-calendar/README.md

 # Resources and Help
 If you need help with this app, please join our [Discord server](https://discord.com/invite/jsmC6pXGgX).

-- To learn how to create an application to DBOS Cloud, visit our [cloud quickstart](https://docs.dbos.dev/quickstart)
+- To learn how to create an application on DBOS Cloud, visit our [cloud quickstart](https://docs.dbos.dev/quickstart)
 - For a detailed DBOS Transact tutorial, check out our [programming quickstart](https://docs.dbos.dev/typescript/programming-guide).
 - To learn more about DBOS, take a look at [our documentation](https://docs.dbos.dev/) or our [source code](https://github.com/dbos-inc/dbos-transact-ts).